 1. Colonel March was played by Boris Karloff in a TV series, but March appeared only in short stories; there is no Colonel March novel.?

-In fact, only three of the prolific author's works have been adapted for the screen: Dangerous Crossing (1953), based on an earlier radio play; That Woman Opposite (1958), based on "The Emperor's Snuff-Box" and remade in Japan in the 1980's; and Julien Duvivier's La Chambre Ardente (1962), a liberal adaptation of "The Burning Court" by a talented director whose reputation fell even quicker than Carr's a few years later.
+In fact, only four of the prolific author's stories have been adapted for the big screen: The Man with a Cloak (1951), based on the short story "The Man from Paris"; Dangerous Crossing (1953), based on an earlier radio play; That Woman Opposite (1958), based on "The Emperor's Snuff-Box" and remade in Japan in the 1980's; and Julien Duvivier's La Chambre Ardente (1962), a liberal adaptation of "The Burning Court" by a talented director whose reputation fell even quicker than Carr's a few years later.
 Dangerous Crossing isn't entirely representative of Carr's style: it eschews the locked-room style puzzle of its source material, though by becoming a worse adaptation it becomes a better movie.
 Duvivier's film is also heavily altered from the original novel; however, it did reproduce the novel's two locked-room situations — how did a woman walk through a solid wall in front of a witness, and how did an old man's corpse disappear from the locked family vault?
-But in "The Burning Court", these puzzles aren't central to the story the way they are in most of Carr's other work...
-"The Burning Court" is probably as close as Carr ever came to writing a mystery that could be taken seriously as a genuine novel, so the gimmicks (while clever) are more like incidental details in both the book and the film.
+But in "The Burning Court", these puzzles, while important, aren't quite as central to the story as they are in most of Carr's other work...
+"The Burning Court" is probably as close as Carr ever came to writing a mystery that could be taken seriously as a genuine novel, so the gimmicks (while clever) are more like significant incidental details in both the book and the film.

 That Woman Opposite, though, is remarkably faithful to its source.
 Then again, "The Emperor's Snuff-Box" is not a locked-room mystery: its crime can be explained without resorting to any cumbersome flashbacks or long-winded explanations.
 Rather, the plot brings to the foreground a device Carr usually used in combination with his locked rooms: the innocent person who, by sheer accident, appears to be the only person who could have committed the crime2